BunniMK/JS-Exercise-Prototype/README.md

 ## Introduction

-In order to complete these tasks you will need your newly aquired knowledge of constructor functions, prototypes, and the `this` keyword.
+In order to complete these tasks you will need your newly acquired knowledge of constructor functions, prototypes, and the `this` keyword.

 ## Instructions